 This guide will show you the benefits of setting these goals and take you through some of the necessary steps when making them.

-Looking at a few potential objectives can give you some ideas for the future.
+Looking at a few potential objectives and can give you some ideas for long term goals for the future.
 Starting on them as soon as possible helps you achieve them, and the financial security that goes along with them, at a younger age.
-Here are some goals that could go into your long-term plan:
+Here are some goals that could go into your long term plan:

 Saving for Retirement